bredelings/BAli-Phy/doc/developer.md

 The way to submit patches is:

+1. Fork the BAli-Phy repo to create your own repo.
-1. First develop changes in your own repo.
+1. Develop changes on a branch in your own repo.
 1. Send a [pull request](https://help.github.com/articles/about-pull-requests/) through github.
 1. CI tests will run automatically on the on suggested  changes.
 1. We will review the changes.
-1. If accepted, changes will be merged to the master branch.
+1. If accepted, changes will be merged to the master branch of the main repo.

 # Building bali-phy